Diversity Practices That Work:

 We provide workshops and job placement assistance to individuals throughout NE Ohio.
 Free access to job postings, computers, and annual Career Fairs are also offered.
 For more information, attend an open house/informational session held the first and third Fridays of each month at 1:30 at the Akron Urban League.Career Clothing Bank

-Transitions is a program especially tailored to assist persons with a non-violent, non-sexual criminal background to find and maintain stable employment.
+Transitions is a program especially tailored to assist persons with a misdemeanor or felony in finding and maintaining stable employment.
 The program includes an extensive screening process (i.e. criminal background checks, drug screening, etc.) before ex-offenders are admitted to the one-week job readiness-training course.
 During this time, case managers assist clients in overcoming barriers to employment, while job developers work with a host of organizations to identify potential job opportunities.
-Since the program’s inception in late 2003, over 500 clients have been successfully placed in full time employment with benefits.
 For more information, attend an open house/informational session held the first and third Fridays of each month at 1:30 at the Akron Urban League.

 Gain the skills needed for that office job through our Akron Selected Skills Enrichment Training, a 90-day class covering comprehensive business and computer skills.
 This program also assigns each student a mentor from the corporate community.
 Skill development areas and courses include business math and English, accounting, human relations, career development, keyboarding, employment testing, Microsoft Windows, and various computer software packages including Word, Excel, and PowerPoint.
 For more information, call 330-434-3101.